see-mike-out/erie-documentation/docs/how-to-use/how-to-use.md

 order: 100
 ---

-Erie is a data sonification grammar, and Erie has Spec API, queue compiler, and player for Web, written in JavaScript.
+Erie.js has a spec API, queue compiler, and player for web, written in JavaScript.
-To use Erie, you first need to write a sonification design spec in JSON or using Spec API.
+A first step of using Erie.js is to write a sonification design spec in JSON or using the spec API.
-Then, you pass the spec to the queue compiler, and play the sound.
+Then, you pass the spec to the queue compiler, and play the resulting queue.

 ## Example usage

 The below example describes a simple use case of Erie for Web.

 {% highlight js %}
-let spec = ...
+let spec = ...; (0) write a spec
 compileAuidoGraph(spec) // (1) compile to a queue
   .then((audio_graph) => {
     let audio = audio_graph;